 The sales mechanism is generally a sales landing page or a sales microsite.
-The ability to run different copy, images, forms and offers allows you to test several scenarios to see what converts best.
+The ability to run different copy, images, forms and offers allow you to test several scenarios to see what converts best.

 - Deploy advanced tracking technologies.

-In addition to tracking conversion rates, ideally you want to understand the source of the visitor and their behaviour on the landing page or website.
+In addition to tracking conversion rates, ideally, you want to understand the source of the visitor and their behaviour on the landing page or website.
 Where did they go, what did they look at, what path did they follow, etc.